tyrjo/r-timesheet-extended/user-view/README.md

    * PASS - Add comments
 * FAIL - Start day of week configurable
 * Non-Sunday Week Start
+   * No prior or next week sheet
        * PASS - Add hours when no prior week timesheet
+       * PASS - Prior week timesheet has no visible entry for next week item
-   * PASS - Add hours to current timesheet when no prior week timesheet (or prior week hours)
+       * PASS - Next week timesheet has no visible entry for prev week item
-   * PASS - Add hours when prior week has values from previous timesheet.
+       * PASS - Edit week hours don't affect prev or next week sheet
+       * PASS - Submit timesheet
+       * Clear and Remove hours don't affect prev or next week sheet
+       * FAIL - Re-add after Clear and Remove
+   * Prior week exists
+      * Add same item as prior week
+      * Edit hours
+      * Clear and Remove hours
+   * Next week exists
+      * Add same item as next week
+      * Edit hours
+      * Clear and Remove hours
+   * Prev and Next week exist
+      * Add same item as prev and next week
+      * Edit hours
+      * Clear and Remove hours
    * Edit week when prior week submitted
-   * FAIL - Don't create row for time entry item from prior week
-   * FAIL - Don't create row for time entry item from next week
-   * FAIL - Clear and remove entries that show up because they are in next (or prior) week, doesn't clear values from next (or prior) week
+   *
 ### First Load

 If you've just downloaded this from github and you want to do development,